LESSON VI. THE TRAINING OF THE WILL TO DO

 decisions in your little daily affairs.
 Set the hour you wish to

 get up and arise exactly at the fixed time.
-Anything that you
+Anything that you should

-quick decisions in bigger things.
+in bigger things.
 Never procrastinate.
 Decide quickly one way or

 the other even at the risk of deciding wrong.
 Practice this for

 a week or two and notice your improvement.

 The Lack of Initiative.
-This, too, keeps many men from
+This, too, keeps many men from succeeding.

-continuous grind.

 Day after day they go through the same monotonous round of duties,

-while those that are "getting

-are using their initiative
+while those that are "getting along" are using their initiative

 to get greater fullness of life.
 There is nothing so responsible

 for poverty as this lack of initiative, this power to think and

 do for ourselves.